 The Jesse M. Unruh Institute Fellows Program is an integral part of the Unruh Institute's programming.
 The Fellows Program is comprised of political professionals of both major parties and across the ideological spectrum, who have excelled in the field of politics and public service and who have demonstrated a willingness to assist young people in navigating the world of politics.
 The Fellows participate in events over the course of the year in which they are asked to lend their expertise to a discussion of politics and/or public policy including lunch panel discussions, a series of evening events, and a series of smaller mentoring groups in which students interested in a particular aspect of politics or public service can meet with an experienced professional to learn about various career paths in the political sphere.

 The Unruh Institute also offers internships specifically designed to give students the skills they need to succeed in the public sector.
 A variety of opportunities are offered, and each semester students are placed in various non-governmental organizations, political offices, political campaigns, interest groups, political parties, state and local government, and more.
-The Institute offers internship scholarships and awards to be applied to the summer semester, including the Diana Chudacoff Levin Award, the Kam Kuwata Award for Political Involvement, the Coady Scholarship for Summer Interns, the Dr. Larry Berg Award in Political Leadership, and the Independent Spirit Award.
+The Institute offers internship scholarships and awards to be applied to the summer semester, including the Diana Chudacoff Levin Award, the Kam Kuwata Award for Political Involvement, the Coady Scholarship for Summer Interns, and the Independent Spirit Award.

 The mission of the Jesse M. Unruh Institute of Politics is to motivate students to become active in the world of politics and encourage public officials to participate in the daily life of USC.